AkumajouHelp/westbound-script-auto-farm/README.md

-# Westbound Auto Farm Script (Arceus X Neon Android Compatible)
+# Westbound Auto Farm Script (Arceus X Neon Android/PC Compatible)

 A full-featured, optimized auto farm script for **Roblox: Westbound**, designed for **Android users** using **Arceus X Neon**.
 This script automatically farms coyotes, auto-sells items, kills nearby enemies with kill aura, equips the best weapon, and prevents getting kicked for being AFK and more.